netscaler/netscaler-observability-exporter/docs/deploy-coe.md

 - If Kafka is used as the endpoint for transactions, ensure that the Kafka server is installed and configured.
 - If Prometheus is used as the endpoint for time series data, ensure that Prometheus is installed and configured.

-## Deploy Citrix Observability Exporter using YAML
+## Deploy Citrix ADC Observability Exporter using YAML

-To deploy Citrix Observability Exporter using Kubernetes YAML, perform the following steps for the required endpoint:
+To deploy Citrix ADC Observability Exporter using Kubernetes YAML, perform the following steps for the required endpoint:

 1. Create a secret using the certificate [ingress.crt](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/ingress.crt) and key [ingress.key](https://github.com/citrix/citrix-observability-exporter/blob/master/examples/ingress.key) provided.
 You can also use your own certificate and key.